PUBLIC POETRY READING

 From 6:00 p.m. to 7:30 p.m.

-To mark the end of the Monopolis exhibition, American poetAnne Boyerwill honor us with her presence for a public reading of her poems in the magnificent setting of Montpellier's botanical garden.
-In the exhibition hosted by Mécènes du Sud, Anne Boyer presents acollection of poemsentitled Money City As Fuck, excerpts of which have been co-translated into French by Lou Ferrand, Manon Michèle, and Mona Varichon and accompanied by her letter of resignation from her position as poetry editor of the New York Times Magazine.
+To mark the closing of the Monopolis exhibition, American poetAnne Boyerwill be joining us for a public reading of her poems in the beautiful setting of the Jardin des Plantes in Montpellier.
+In the exhibition hosted at Mécènes du Sud, Anne Boyer presents acollection of poemstitled*Money City As Fuck*, excerpts of which have been co-translated into French by Lou Ferrand, Manon Michèle, and Mona Varichon, and accompanied by her resignation letter from her position as poetry editor at *The New York Times Magazine*.

-In 2014, Anne Boyer was diagnosed with a very aggressive form of triple-negative breast cancer, which led her to work on healthcare policy in an era of precariousness.
-Her book about the disease,Those Who Do Not Die, was awarded the prestigiousPulitzer Prize.
-According to critic Chris Strofollino, Boyer's work "expands the boundaries of poetry and memoir as we know them."
+In 2014, Anne Boyer was diagnosed with a highly aggressive form of triple-negative breast cancer, which led her to focus on healthcare policy in an era of economic insecurity.
+Her book about the illness,*Those Who Do Not Die*, was awarded the highly prestigiousPulitzer Prize.
+According to critic Chris Strofollino, Boyer’s work “pushes the boundaries of poetry and memoir as we know them.”

-Let's meet in the heart of the botanical garden, a healing space belonging to the medical school, echoing the poet's struggles for a unique poetic encounter!
+Let’s meet in the heart of the Botanical Garden, the medical school’s healing space—a place that echoes the poet’s struggles—for a unique poetic gathering!

 Biography of Anne Boyer